Examples of weak amalgamation classes: Weak amalgamations

+A simple example shows that CAP can be easily lost when passing to a cofinal subclass.

-It is also clear that AP implies CAP, and CAP implies WAP.
-The class of finite acyclic undirected graphs (i.e.\ finite forests) is an example of a hereditary class satisfying CAP but not AP; in this case, the cofinal subclass with AP is the class of \emph{connected} finite acyclic undirected graphs (i.e.\ trees).
-Classes satisfying WAP but not CAP are less easy to come by; the rest of this note is devoted to such examples.
+\begin{ex} Let $\Ef$ be the class of all finite acyclic undirected graphs (i.e.\ finite forests).
+This is an example of a hereditary class satisfying CAP but not AP; in this case, the greatest cofinal subclass with AP is the class of all \emph{connected} finite acyclic undirected graphs (i.e.\ trees).
+Another cofinal subclass is the one consisting of all \emph{disconnected} finite acyclic graphs.
+This subclass has WAP (because $\Ef$ has WAP) and fails CAP. \end{ex}

+In fact, given any class of finitely generated structures satisfying CAP and not AP, we may take the cofinal subclass of all structures witnessing the failure of AP.
+Such a subclass will have WAP and not CAP.
+On the other hand \emph{hereditary} classes satisfying WAP but not CAP are less easy to come by.
+The rest of this note is devoted to such examples.
+All of them are weak \fra\ classes.